cisco-open/go-lanai/README.md

 ### SAML SSO Module
-This module allows a service to act as IDP (allow others to SSO with the service)
+This module allows a service to act as IDP (allow others to SSO with the service).

 This module registers a feature configurer which does the following: